Bellevue Apartment Building: History

 Up to the 1900s the neighborhood south of the capitol was one of the poshest in Madison, with grand houses and mansions looking out over Lake Monona.
 As the capitol and businesses expanded, large office buildings began to replace the homes nearby, and more housing was needed for white collar workers.
 In response to these needs, a boom in apartment buildings started around 1910.
 One of the earliest and finest was the Bellevue Apartments, built 1913-14.

 The Bellevue was designed and built by Charles E. Marks, a local builder.
 The building is four stories tall on a raised basement, all clad in red brick.
 The general rectangular shape is broken by full-height bays.
 A pressed-metal cornice circles the top of the building and short stout chimneys rise from the roof.
 Inside, the building originally had 36 apartments, trimmed in generous Craftsman-style woodwork, including moldings and picture rails.
-Each apartment also had a brick fireplace with a wooden mantle, a built-in cabinet with leaded glass doors from which a bed could originally be pulled out.
-Each apartment had a five by ten foot screened sun porch in its bay; they have since been closed in with permanent glass.
+Each apartment also had a brick fireplace with a wooden mantel, a built-in cabinet with leaded glass doors from which a bed could originally be pulled out.
+Each apartment had a five by ten foot screened sun porch in its bay.
+They have since been closed in with permanent glass.
 The building had many features that were progressive at the time: an electric passenger elevator, a central vacuum system, iceboxes cooled via ammonia brine by a central cooling system in the basement, private phones, and a garbage disposal.
 Though each apartment had a kitchenette, meals could be ordered from a kitchen in the basement, to be delivered to the room by a dumbwaiter.
 An early advertisement for the building suggested that all these services offered "relief from the servant problem."